The university uses the following grades:

 ||Less than 30

 Kansas State University maintains various student records, to document academic progress as well as to record interactions with university staff and officials.
-To protect students’ rights to privacy, and to conform with federal law, the university has an established policy.
+To protect students’ rights to privacy, and to conform with federal law (FERPA), the university has an established Student Records policy.
 Interpretation of this policy is based on experience with educational records, and the policy itself may subsequently be modified in light of this experience.
-Notice of this policy and of students’ rights under the federal law is given annually.
-Copies of this policy are available at the Office of the Registrar, 118 Anderson Hall, Manhattan, KS 66506-0114 or K-State Salina, 208 College Center, and are published in the Undergraduate Catalog, Graduate Catalog, and in the Course Schedule.
+Notice of this policy and of students’ rights under FERPA is given annually.
+The policy is available at the Office of the Registrar’s website and is published in the Undergraduate and Graduate catalogs and in the Course Schedule.

 Certain information concerning students is considered to be open to the public upon inquiry.
-This public information is called directory information and includes: name, local address and telephone number, permanent address, photograph or likeness, e-mail address, college, enrollment status (full/part-time), curriculum, classification, date and place of birth, dates of attendance at Kansas State University, awards and academic honors, degrees and dates awarded, most recent previous educational institution attended, participation in officially recognized activities and sports, and height and weight of members of athletic teams.
+This public information is called directory information and includes: name, local address and telephone number, permanent address, e-mail address, date and place of birth photograph or likeness, college, enrollment status (full/part-time), curriculum, classification, dates of attendance at Kansas State University, awards and academic honors, degrees and dates awarded, most recent previous educational institution attended, participation in officially recognized activities and athletic teams, and height and weight of members of athletes.

 Directory information as defined above may be released upon inquiry, unless the student has requested that this information not be released.
-The student’s request to have directory information withheld must be submitted to the Office of the Registrar, 118 Anderson Hall or (K-State Salina, 208 College Center).
+The student’s request to have directory information withheld must be submitted to the Office of the Registrar, 118 Anderson Hall or (K-State Polytechnic Campus, 208 College Center).
 The Office of the Registrar will notify other appropriate University offices by placing a notation within the student information system.
-See URL (www.k-state.edu/registrar/ferpa/nondisclosure.pdf) for the Non-Disclosure Hold of Student Directory Information form.
+See URL (http://www.k-state.edu/registrar/students/ferpa/non_disclosure/Non_Disclosure_info.html) for the Non-Disclosure Hold of Student Directory Information form.